kevin--/cmakify/README.md

 # Source Tree Walking Behavior #

+The first argument is the root of your source tree.
+By default, sources in all sub-folders are gathered, and a flat top-level `CMakeLists.txt` is generated that includes all source in a single executable target.

+There are a few rules that guide this.
+1. Headers are determined by the header extension list.
+The default is `h`, `hpp`, and `in`
+2. Sources are everything else.
+An extension list can be specified if you want.
+3. You can use the `--exclude-dir` and `--exclude-file` to exclude directories and files from consideration, respectively.
+(See below)
+4. If any `CMakeLists.txt` are encountered in the tree, references are added to them via `add_subdirectory`

 ## Excluded stuff ##
 The arguments `--exclude-dir` and `--exclude-file` allow you to set a list of `fnmatch` expressions that will be used to ignore things.